ANCA VLAD

 In September 2004, she was awarded the Gold Medal for Excellence in Business Practice at the 4th International Forum for Excellence in Business Practice in Geneva.
 She also ranked first in Capital magazine’s Top Successful Women in both 2004 and 2005.

-– Diploma of Excellence awarded by Forbes magazine at the Forbes Woman Gala (2012).
+– Diploma of Excellence, awarded by Forbes magazine at the Forbes Woman Gala (2012).

-– Most Influential Entrepreneur Award, Forbes Woman Gala 2013 – Top 50 Most Influential Women (2013).
+– Most Influential Entrepreneur Award, Forbes Woman Gala – Top 50 Most Influential Women (2013).

 – Award of Excellence, Forbes Top 500 Business Awards Gala (2014).

-– Most Influential Entrepreneur Award, Forbes Woman Gala 2016 – Top 50 Most Influential Women (2016).
+– Most Influential Entrepreneur Award, Forbes Woman Gala – Top 50 Most Influential Women (2016).

 – Forbes Romania Top 500 Trophy (2017).

-– 1st place in Capital Top 100 Successful Women, category “Entrepreneurship” (2017).
+– 1st place in Capital magazine’s Top 100 Successful Women, “Entrepreneurship” category (2017).

-– Diploma of Excellence in Entrepreneurship, at the Capital Gala, 26th edition (2018)
+– Diploma of Excellence in Entrepreneurship, Capital Gala, 26th edition (2018).

-– Most Influential Business Personality Award, Forbes Gala, (2019).
+– Most Influential Business Personality Award, Forbes Gala (2019).

-– 1st place in “Top 50 most influential women in Romania” – Forbes (2019).
+– 1st place in Forbes’ Top 50 Most Influential Women in Romania (2019).

-– The award for “Most Powerful Businesswoman” in Romania, offered by Capital, at the Top 100 Successful Women Gala (2019).
+– Most Powerful Businesswoman Award, offered by Capital at the Top 100 Successful Women Gala (2019).

-– 1st place in the Top 50 Women in Economy, awarded by the National Confederation of Women Entrepreneurs (CONAF), in the “Women in Economy” Gala (2019).
+– 1st place in the Top 50 Women in Economy, awarded by the National Confederation of Women Entrepreneurs (CONAF) at the Women in Economy Gala (2019).

-– Trophy of Forbes 500 Business Awards Gala (2022).
+– Forbes 500 Business Awards Trophy (2022).

-– “Award for three decades of art in business”, at the CEO Awards Gala 2022, on the occasion of releasing the new catalogue “100 most admired CEOs in Romania”.
+– Award for Three Decades of Art in Business, CEO Awards Gala 2022, on the occasion of the launch of the new catalogue “100 Most Admired CEOs in Romania.”

 In 2005, Fildas was nominated by Europe Business Assembly (EBA), Oxford – England, for the “Best Company in Europe” award, “in recognition of the company’s achievements and outstanding contributions to the progress of Central and Eastern Europe”.
 At the same time, Anca Vlad received from the Institute of Directors – London – the title of Manager of the Year.
 On December 8, 2005, she received the “Vocation of Successful Investor” award from “Balcanii” magazine.
 Also in 2005, Anca Vlad was elected Vice-President of the Romanian Businessmen’s Association (AOAR).
 In February 2006, she received the “Promise of the Year” award from the AlegRO Foundation for Senso Tv.